How to Auto-Mount VHD or VHDX File at Startup in Windows 10, 8.1, & 7?

 OR

-Under Actions Choose, create Task from the right-pane.
+Under Actions Choose, create a Task from the right panel.

 auto-mount vhd file in windows